Yearly Archives: 2004

 A Florida Friday

-my photo of epcotIt’s Friday when I am writing this but I am not sure when I am going to get round to publishing these entries from Florida.
+It’s Friday when I am writing this, but I am not sure when I will get around to publishing these entries from Florida.
 I am on the verge of applying for a green card so that I can stay here in the sunshine and ride roller coasters all day.

-So by yesterday when we went to Busch Gardens I was happier to ride the roller coasters.
+So by yesterday, when we went to Busch Gardens, I was happier to ride the roller coasters.
 And I did – even the one where your feet hang down.
 And I would ride them again and again.
 I’ve discovered that I am thoroughly enjoying the rush of riding.
-It’s not something I had expected to get out of this trip but I have now uncovered a whole new world and I fear I’ll become addicted.
+It’s not something I had expected to get out of this trip, but I have now uncovered a whole new world, and I fear I’ll become addicted.

 Go now and ride them all.